Tsinghua Icon YMSC Icon String Theory Group at YMSC

 Faculty Map

-• Wenbin Yan: supersymmetric field theory, 4d $\mathcal{N}=2$ SCFTs, mirror symmetry, instantons, and VOAs.
+• Wenbin Yan: supersymmetric field theory, 4d $\mathcal{N}=2$ SCFTs, Higgs and Coulomb branches, mirror symmetry, instantons, and VOAs.